metobie/fresh/README.md

-# fresh-start
+# fresh out of nothing.
-Such a lovely thing when macOS has been reinstalled.
+Such a lovely thing to run when macOS just has been reinstalled.

 ```shell
 curl https://raw.githubusercontent.com/metobie/fresh-start/master/fresh-install.sh | bash